Edmund Wittenmyer

 Edmund Wittenmyer (April 25, 1862 − July 5, 1937) was a career officer in the United States Army.
 A veteran of the Spanish–American War and World War I, in addition to several other conflicts, he attained the rank of major general and was most notable for his service as commander of 153rd Infantry Brigade, 77th Division and the 7th Division during World War I.

 Early life

 Edmund Wittenmyer was born in Buford, Ohio on April 25, 1862, a son of Daniel G. Wittenmyer and Rebecca Ann (Murphy) Wittenmyer.
 He was educated in the schools of Highland County, Ohio and at age 15 he began teaching school in West Union, Ohio.
 In 1883 he was accepted to the United States Military Academy.
 He graduated in 1887, ranked 55th in a class of 64.
-Among his fellow classmates included several general officers of the future, such as Charles Gerhardt, Charles S. Farnsworth, Nathaniel Fish McClure, Michael Joseph Lenihan, Herman Hall, William Weigel, Ernest Hinds, Mark L. Hersey, James Theodore Dean, Frank Herman Albright, Marcus Daniel Cronin, George Owen Squier, Thomas Grafton Hanson, George Washington Gatchell, Alexander Lucian Dade and Ulysses G. McAlexander.
+Among his classmates were several future general officers, including Charles Gerhardt, Charles S. Farnsworth, Nathaniel Fish McClure, Michael Joseph Lenihan, Herman Hall, William Weigel, Ernest Hinds, Mark L. Hersey, James Theodore Dean, Frank Herman Albright, Marcus Daniel Cronin, George Owen Squier, Thomas Grafton Hanson, George Washington Gatchell, Alexander Lucian Dade, Ulysses G. McAlexander, William C. Rivers, George Owen Squier, and Charles Brewster Wheeler.